chrizzTs/Who-U/README.md

         };
 ````

 loadImages() loads all images of the other player from the server.
 The mode of practice is very similar to the Photo Gallery, so most of its explanation can be found there.
 A special thing about this method is, that always the profile picture is displayed first, so players will recognize the people they played with in the Home Screen and Chat Screen.
 Another special thing is the possible setting 'Reduce Data'.
 If this setting is enabled the user should have not got to load all pictures of the other player.
 Just the profile picture gets displayed.
-Therefor this setting has to be requested (by checking the localStorage).
+Therefore this setting has to be requested (by checking the localStorage).
 If no picture is available, an avatar should be displayed.

 ````javascript
  function loadImages(){